ebanner/cs393r_project/README.md

 - Fully-Connected Neural Network
 - Recurrent Neural Network

-I'm implementing linear regression because it's a good exercise.
+I'm implementing linear regression and a fully-connected neural network because they're building blocks in implementing softmax and RNNs, respectively.

 For each classifier, in order to gain intution, I'll implement a 1d version of it (no vectors nor matrics) and then extend it to handle arbitrarily-sized input.
 I was heavily inspired to take this approach by [Andrev Karpathy's Backpropagation tutorial](http://cs231n.github.io/optimization-2/).
 Thanks Andrev!